AuthorizeNet/sdk-php/README.md

 ##Requirements:
     - cURL PHP Extension
     - PHP 5.2+
-    - An Authorize.Net Merchant Account or Test Account.
-You can get a free test account at http://developer.authorize.net/testaccount/
+    - An Authorize.Net Merchant Account or Sandbox Account.
+You can get a free sandbox account at http://developer.authorize.net/sandbox/

 ##Usage Examples: